grpc-ecosystem/grpc-opentracing/java/README.rst

 A ``ClientTracingInterceptor`` also has default settings, which you can override by creating it using a ``ServerTracingInterceptor.Builder``.

 - ``withOperationName(String operationName)``: Define how the operation name is constructed for all spans created for this intercepted client.
 Default is the name of the RPC method.
-More details `below`_.
+More details in the `Operation Name`_ section.
+- ``withActiveSpanSource(ActiveSpanSource activeSpanSource)``: Define how to extract the current active span, if any.
+This is needed if you want your client to continue a trace instead of starting a new one.
+More details in the `Active Span Source`_ section.
 - ``withStreaming()``: Logs to the client span whenever a message is sent or a response is received.
 - ``withVerbosity()``: Logs to the client span additional events, such as call started, message sent, half close (client finished sending messages), response received, and call complete.
 Default only logs if a call is cancelled.
 - ``withTracedAttributes(ClientRequestAttribute... attrs)``: Sets tags on the client span in case you want to track information about the RPC call.
 See ClientRequestAttribute.java for a list of traceable request attributes.